kla1das/kla1das/README.md

-stupid boy that wanna learn coding
+stupid boy that learns C#